super-resolution/Locan/docs/source/installation.rst

     This error arises from version incompatibility between the numpy version installed in the current environment and the one used for building the wheel.

-    Solution: Install wheel, cython, and numpy (or numba) first, then build hdbscan using the installed versions (and not in isolation as done by default), and finally install locan::
+    Solution: Install wheel, cython, and numpy (or numba) with oldest-supported-numpy first, then build hdbscan using the installed versions
+    (and not in isolation as done by default), and finally install locan::

-        pip install wheel cython numba
+        pip install wheel cython numba oldest-supported-numpy
         pip install hdbscan --no-build-isolation
         pip install locan[all]